 Wow!
 Together eight New Journey volunteers made a difference in our community.
 We were part of the volunteers who planted over 200 plants at Town Hall and the Community Center.
 There was a total of 267 volunteers participating, helping some of Fountain Hills most vulnerable residents.

 During the hot summer months, New Journey members and friends make, deliver, and serve sack lunches for homeless individuals who come for heat respite at Grace Lutheran Church in central Phoenix.

 Native American Connections (NCA)

 New Journey provides quilts and toiletries to Native American Connections.
 NAC’s mission is improving the lives of individuals and families through Native American culturally appropriate behavioral health, affordable housing, and community development services.
 NAC owns and operates 18 sites throughout Central Phoenix offering a continuum of affordable housing and behavioral health services which touch the lives of over 6,000 individuals and families each year.
 NAC receives meals assembled in the annual Food for Kidz food pack.

 ELCA Good Gifts

 As members of the Evangelical Lutheran Church in America (ELCA), we believe that God is calling us into the world – together.
 And with generous, loving hands, we can make a difference.
 ELCA Good Gifts is our opportunity to provide critical support to the ministries and programs that mean the most to us and the people we love.
 Throughout the year, New Journey donates to ELCA Good Gifts.
 This Christmas, we are collecting donations for a Community Vegetable Garden, Gardening Tools, goats, pigs, and honey bees.

-Members and friends of New Journey purchased Christmas gifts for two very needy families from Imagine School in East Mesa.
+Members and friends of New Journey purchase Christmas gifts for very needy families from Imagine School in East Mesa.
 Imagine School is a charter school that is a publicly funded non-profit.